 Rabbi Shai Held

 Rabbi Shai Held is Co-Founder, Dean and Chair in Jewish Thought at Mechon Hadar.
 Before that, he served for six years as Scholar-in-Residence at Kehilat Hadar in New York City, and taught both theology and Halakha at the Jewish Theological Seminary.
 He also served as Director of Education at Harvard Hillel.
 A renowned lecturer and educator, Shai is a 2011 recipient of the Covenant Award for excellence in Jewish education.
 He has taught for institutions such as Drisha, Me'ah, Combined Jewish Philanthropies, and the Rabbinic Training Institute, and currently serves on the faculty of the Wexner Heritage program.
 Shai has a PhD in religion from Harvard; his main academic interests are in modern Jewish and Christian thought and in the history of Zionism.
-His book, Abraham Joshua Heschel: The Call of Transcendence is due out from Indiana University Press in the falll of 2013, and can be found on Amazon.
+His book, Abraham Joshua Heschel: The Call of Transcendence came out from Indiana University Press in the falll of 2013, and can be found on Amazon.

 Email Rabbi Shai Held